-Professional Standards

-The GCSO is one of ten regional agencies that is permitted to host inhouse state sanctioned training to meet our departmental needs.
-The Satellite- Academy offers our deputies valuable in-service training tailored to our policies and community needs.
+Professional Standards The GCSO is one of ten regional agencies that is permitted to host inhouse state sanctioned training to meet our departmental needs.
+The Satellite-Academy offers our deputies valuable in-service training tailored to our policies and community needs.
 The academy also allows our agency to offer full certification courses from basic law enforcement academies to advanced training such as Field Training Officers school (FTO) and state certified instructors courses such as Firearms and Radar Instructors.
 The training curriculum is offered each month maximizing attendance opportunities and minimizing absences or interruptions to our primary services.
-These tailored courses offered by our agency provides the county a substantial saving in the thousands of dollars in related training expenses.
+These tailored courses offered by our agency provides the county a substantial savings in the thousands of dollars in related training expenses.
 The Sheriff's Office also conducts academies for Auxiliary Deputies which subsidize the Patrol Division at a substantial cost savings for the county through the programs volunteer service.
 This year we will also have another session of the Sheriff's Citizens Academy to help educate the public on the roles and challenges of the profession.
 Leadership training has continued to be emphasized within the agency as our personnel attend a variety of advanced leadership schools in an effort to expand the culture of our deputies and increase the level of professional law enforcement services offered.
 Our staff continues to offer community training in internet safety for teens and parents, work place violence awareness and self-defense classes for women.
-Each of these programs is offered at no cost to the community.
+Each of these programs are offered at no cost to the community.
 The GCSO maintains a dedicated training staff to insure its citizens that all divisional staff are highly experienced, trained, and certified by various state and industry standard evaluation commissions.
 The agency has established an awards committee to recognize exemplary conduct on and off the job.
 This recognition for outstanding service encourages personnel to reach beyond the average.
 Recently we have seen two deputies receive awards by our Board of Supervisors for their Life-Saving efforts.
 Deputies have also been recognized in local and national forums for outstanding services related to Internet Crimes Against Children and Mothers Against Drunk Driving.
 We maintain specially trained personnel to work within the agency to maintain policies and protocols in place that are consistent with industry standards.
 The Administrative Captain or his designee is responsible for conducting all Internal Affairs investigations to protect the citizen and the deputies.

-Administrative Support

-The administrative team consists of four full time employees, including one full-time accounting staff to improve record keeping and remain fiscally responsible.

-Nursing / Medical Staff

-The medical staff is comprised of two state certified nurses who are responsible for the daily evaluation of minor illness or injury reports and wellness checks.
+Administrative Support The administrative team consists of four full time employees, including one full-time accounting staff to improve record keeping and remain fiscally responsible.
+Nursing / Medical Staff The medical staff is comprised of two state certified nurses who are responsible for the daily evaluation of minor illness or injury reports and wellness checks.
 They also log and maintain the records for all medications ordered and dispensed daily.
 The medical staff reduces the need to keep a doctor on staff or transport each medical report to the hospital resulting in a savings of thousands each year in related security and healthcare costs.

-K-9 Unit

-The K -9 Unit comprised of Master Deputy Lutz , K-9 Rexi and K-9 Duke worked on over 80 different cases last year for various aspects.
+K-9 Unit The K -9 Unit comprised of Master Deputy Lutz, K-9 Zeus, and K-9 Duke worked on over 50 different cases last year for various aspects.
 These ranged from suspected narcotic cases to tracks for suspects in other criminal activity.
-This work resulted in several thousand dollars worth of narcotics being removed from our streets and various arrests, in turn helping keep our county safe.